LSmyrnaios/PublicationsRetriever/README.md

 This program is used either as a stand-alone download-tool for full-texts and datasets, or as a library for the [UrlsWorker](https://code-repo.d4science.org/lsmyrnaios/UrlsWorker)'s code, of OpenAIRE's "**PDF Aggregation Service**". <br>

-The **PublicationsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, the source and target PubPages, the Document or Dataset Urls, a series of informative booleans, the *MD5* "fileHash", the "fileSize", the "mimeType" and a "comment".<br>
+The **PublicationsRetriever** takes as input the PubPages with their IDs -in JSON format- and gives an output -also in JSON format, which contains the IDs, the source and target PubPages, the Document or Dataset Urls, a series of informative booleans, the *MD5* "fileHash", the "fileSize", the "mimeType", "filePath" and "error".<br>
 The "booleans" are:
 - "wasUrlChecked": it signals whether the url was checked
 - "wasUrlValid": it signals whether the url was a valid url (one that can be connected)